 - Unofficial Mid-Year Transcripts.
 This year seniors received their unofficial midyear transcript via email.
 If you have any questions about the unofficial transcript, please contact your counselor.

 New students - Make sure you complete the Math and English Placement Tests as soon as they are assigned.
 Email email@example.com if you have any questions.

 Returning students - Placement tests are not required.

 If you would like to speed up the class assignment process:

 Please have your child complete the placement tests within days of receiving the Placement Test Assignment Notification

-Send us a copy of your child’s report card (two years worth) or transcript for high school.
+Send us a copy of your child’s report card (for the last two years) or transcript for high school.
 You can send the records to firstname.lastname@example.org.